ELELAB/PDBminer/README.md

 ### Using an input file

-The input file should be in a comma-separated values file format, with one mandatory columns; "uniprot" containing the accession number of the uniprot entry of interest.
+The input file should be in a comma-separated values file format, with one mandatory column; "uniprot" containing the accession number of the uniprot entry of interest.
 Additionally the optional columns are "hugo_name", "uniprot_isoform", "mutations" and "cluster_id".